gonespy/bstormps3/MARADNS_DEADWOOD.md

 **Q: After running the deadwood command in the command prompt, I see an error: `Problem creating service`**

-Make sure you are running the deadwood command in an administrator command prompt - see the [Quick Command Prompt tutorial](#quick-command-prompt-tutorial)
+Make sure you are running the deadwood command in an **administrator** command prompt, not a regular command prompt - see the [Quick Command Prompt tutorial](#quick-command-prompt-tutorial)